ledowong/padopt/README.md

 * Resolve overlapping lines and points.
 * Simulate swapping and matching when playing the animation and dropping the matches.
 * The default weight of the profiles may need to be adjusted.
-* Image analysis: orb shape analysis
+* Image analysis: enhance orb shape analysis
-* Profile creator
+* save settings in local storage